oscar-system/oscar-website/index.md

 # {{ site.title }}

-OSCAR is a new computer algebra system being developed by TU Kaiserslautern, RWTH Aachen, Universität des Saarlandes, TU Berlin, the University of Siegen, and other collaborators, under the TRR 195 programme, funded by the Deutsche Forschungsgemeinschaft.

-OSCAR aims to create a "visionary new" computer algebra system, built on four existing, Open Source, cornerstone systems:
+The OSCAR project developes a comprehensive open source computer algebra system for computations in algebra, geometry, and number theory.
+In particular, the emphasisis is on supporting complex computations which require a high level of integration of tools from different mathematical areas.

+The project builds on and extends the four corner stone systems

   * [GAP](https://www.gap-system.org/) - computational discrete algebra
   * [Singular](https://www.singular.uni-kl.de/) - commutative and non-commutative algebra, algebraic geometry
   * [Polymake](https://polymake.org/doku.php) - polyhedral geometry
   * Antic ([Hecke](https://github.com/thofma/Hecke.jl/), [Nemo](http://nemocas.org)) - number theory

-The aim of the project is to facilitate complex, interdisciplinary computations requiring a high level of integration between existing computer algebra tools.

-For more information about OSCAR, see the [About]({{ site.baseurl}}/about) page.
+as well as further libraries and packages.
+Its development, which is still at a very early stage, is supported by the Deutsche Forschungsgemeinschaft DFG within the [Collaborative Research Center TRR 195](https://www.computeralgebra.de/sfb/).

+See the [About]({{site.baseurl}}/about) page for more information.

 ## Getting started

-If you want to see examples of what OSCAR looks like, click on the examples on the [Examples page]({{ site.baseurl }}/example).
-These open pre-rendered notebooks that showcase selected things OSCAR can already do.
+For examples, see the [Examples page]({{site.baseurl}}/example), where pre-rendered notebooks showcase selected things the software developed in the OSCAR project can already do.

-If you want to try OSCAR live from your browser, click on the [binder](https://mybinder.org) links on the [Examples page]({{ site.baseurl }}/example).
+To try OSCAR live from your browser, click on the [binder](https://mybinder.org) links on the Examples page.
 At present, these will take a few minutes to load, as we currently still build some dependencies from source behind the scenes.

-If you wish to contribute to OSCAR, see the [Installation page]({{site.baseurl}}/install) for instructions on how to build everything on a growing number of supported platforms.
+If you wish to contribute to the OSCAR development, see the [Installation page]({{site.baseurl}}/install) for instructions on how to build everything on a growing number of supported platforms.

-Note that OSCAR has not reached a first public release yet, and should be treated as a technology preview.
+Note that OSCAR has not reached a first public release yet, and its parts should be treated as a technology preview.
 See the [News page]({{site.baseurl}}/news) for announcements about OSCAR development.